|

 and I talked about some "what if" ideas.
 I've got a partial idea and I'm nowhere near ready

 to write.
 But an idea is simmering.
-I'm going to let it continue simmering while I finish this
+I'm going to let it continue simmering while I finish this other story.

 I saw The Phantom Menace last night!!
 Wow...
 I don't care what the critics say, I loved it!
 The